-I’ve been taking people’s utterings on social media and turning them into cartoons. here are a couple of examples:
+I’ve been taking people’s utterings on social media and turning them into cartoons. here are a few examples:

-I’ve been taking people’s utterings on social media and turning them into cartoons. here are a couple of examples:
+I’ve been taking people’s utterings on social media and turning them into cartoons. here are a few examples:

 A comic about me going into Bradford’s own freindly neighbourhood weapons shop.
 Bad decisions are made and all that.
 Please note: It’s all entirely fictional and not admissible in a court of law.

 Looking back on the early years of my education, though I haven’t retained many memories from that time, there are a couple of standout moments that I remember.
 I consider them to have been quite formative in the development of my personality for the rest of my time in school.
 The first was during an art class when I was 7 or 8 years old, in which we were being taught about the use of colour pencils.

 “Colour pencils”, the teacher warned, “cannot be rubbed out like drawing pencils can”.
 She said, before handing us a project that would involve the heavy use of said hue-sticks.
 I don’t think this was earth shattering information to anyone at the time.
 Most of us would have figured that out at this stage.
 It got me thinking though, if they don’t rub out, what else happens, if anything?
 Do they fade a bit?
 Does it spread the colour about?
 Can you make them blend together?
 I didn’t have the foggiest, so I decided to try it out.

 While I was rubbing away at the page, the kid next to me looked concerned.
 “She’ll see you!” he growled.
 I was informed that this was a teacher nobody wanted to cross.
 I looked around at the rest of the class and saw that, sure enough, everyone else was obediently leaving their erasers untouched on their desks.
 I ignored my neighbour’s pleas and plowed on with my work.